 Early 90′s – Early in UIUC-GEO’s history healthcare became a central concern and we won a dental plan through a public pressure campaign.
 In 1994 GEO members decided to launch an official union drive.
-In 1995 members voted to affiliate with the Illinois Federation of Teachers (IFT).
+In 1995 members voted to affiliate with the American Federation of Teachers (AFT).

 1994-1995 – In the fall of 1994, several teaching assistants in UIC’s English department met on the lawn in front of the Behavioral Sciences Building to discuss their unreasonably heavy workloads.
 This group began the work of organizing UIC’s graduate employees into a union that would represent all graduate employees in collective bargaining with the university over pay, benefits, terms, and conditions of employment.
 In the winter of 1995 they hosted a meeting of representatives from several recognized graduate employee unions and from the UIUC-GEO, who by that time had been organizing aggressively for about two years.

 1995-1997 – Throughout 1995-96, UIC-GEO continued to make contacts in new departments.
 We learned in 1997 that the IFT was interested in supporting our campaign also by providing us with both organizing advice and financial support.
 We followed the UIUC-GEO in affiliating with the IFT.
 UIC-GEO began recruiting heavily in many departments.
 We raised the profile of the UIC-GEO on campus and built intellectual and social community among UIC’s graduate employees.